 Input quantities

 The format of the input quantities is given by the QWTB design.
-QWTB toolbox passes algorithms to the algorithm’s wrapper function as a structure containing substructures, one for each quantity.
+QWTB toolbox passes parameters to the algorithm’s wrapper function as a structure containing substructures, one for each quantity.
 Each quantity structure may contain several items.
-First, the values ‘v’, associated uncertainty ‘u’, etc. for more details see documentation of the QWTB.
+First, the values ‘v’, associated uncertainty ‘u’ if exists, etc. For more details see documentation of the QWTB [3].
 Example of the input to the algorithms wrapper:

 DI.Ts.v – value of sampling period